Yonle/qytdl/README.md

 ```

 ## Known Mirror
 This is the list of known mirror.
-If you want to submit your mirror, Feel free to create a new Issue.
+If you want to submit your mirror, Feel free to submit your mirror [here](https://github.com/Yonle/qytdl/issues/2).

 - https://qytdl.herokuapp.com (US)
 - https://qytdl.herokuapp.com (EU)